janu6134/Real-time-Age-Estimation/README.md

 To execute the demo, run :
 python demo.py --model_name modelname --weight_file weightfile.hdf5

-In the above command, 'modelname' refers to either AlexNet, ResNet50 or WideResNet. 'weightfile.hdf5' refers to the corresponding weight file downloaded from the google drive link.
+In this command, 'modelname' refers to either AlexNet, ResNet50 or WideResNet. 'weightfile.hdf5' refers to the corresponding weight file downloaded from the google drive link.
 For alexnet, it is alexnet.hdf5; for resnet50 it is resnet50.hdf5 and for wideresnet it is wideresnet.hdf5